muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 - `RemoveIf<Types>(access, ids)`: Exclude entities not having a component
 - `RemoveIfNot<Types>(access, ids)`: Exclude entities having a component

-Should be mentioned that this functions dont ensure order is kept by default (for performance) but we can use their counterparts for that:
+It should be mentioned that these functions don't ensure the order is kept by default (for performance), but we can use their counterparts for that:

 - `RemoveIfStable<Types>(access, ids)`: Exclude entities not having a component
 - `RemoveIfNotStable<Types>(access, ids)`: Exclude entities having a component

 The potential of this is that we are just operating a list of indexes, and we are not limited by the functions above on what we can do.
 Its just "filtering" lists of ids.

-One example could be in wirft, where the compiler precaches two lists, one for classes and one for structs:
+One example could be in [Rift](https://github.com/PipeRift/rift), where the compiler precaches two lists, one for classes and one for structs:
 ```cpp
 TArray<AST::Id> classes, structs;
 AST::Hierarchy::GetChildren(ast, moduleId, classes);